ilarramendi/MangaDownloader/README.md

-# Manga-Downloader
+# MangaDownloader
-Tool to automaticaly download manga and metadata, all suggestions are welcome :)
+Tool to automaticaly download manga and metadata, suggestions and providers are welcome :)

-Supported output files are .PDF and .CBZ

-Metadata is saved as ComicInfo.xml inside .CBZ files, this is intended to work with [Komga](https://komga.org/)
+Metadata is saved as ComicInfo.xml inside the .CBZ files, this is intended to work with [Komga](https://komga.org/)

+## Usage:
+-a -> Add new manga (guided)
+-d -> Download all missing chapters of selected manga -u -> Update manga chapters